oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 {% img blog/spring-boot-crud-update/app-main-screen.png alt:"Todo app main screen" width:"1000" %}{: .center-image }

-You should be able to delete items, add new items, rename items, and filter items.
+You should be able to delete items, add new items, rename, and filter items.
 All data is stored on the Spring Boot resource server and is presented by the Vue + Quasar frontend.

 ## Wrapping up